Community Safety Cameras

 How accurate is the automated speed enforcement system at detecting speed?

 Nemwarket's Community Safety Cameras (also known as Automated Speed Enforcement) is just as accurate at detecting speed as traditional speed measurement devices used by police.
 As well, the systems are required to be calibrated every 12 months.
-Certificates of Accuracy are available for download at newmarket,ca/
+Certificates of Accuracy are available for download on the interactive map (above) with the corresponding speed cammera by clicking the certificate icon.
+See example below:

 How are the Community Safety Camera tickets processed?